AuReMe/esmecata/README.md

                         Use sparql endpoint instead of REST queries on Uniprot.
   --remove-tmp          Delete tmp files to limit the disk space used: files in tmp_proteome for esmecata proteomes and files created by mmseqs (in mmseqs_tmp).
   -l LIMIT_MAXIMAL_NUMBER_PROTEOMES, --limit-proteomes LIMIT_MAXIMAL_NUMBER_PROTEOMES
-                        Choose themaximal number of proteomes after which the tool will select a subset of proteomes instead of using all the available proteomes (default is 99).
+                        Choose the maximal number of proteomes after which the tool will select a subset of proteomes instead of using all the available proteomes (default is 99).
   --beta                Use uniprot beta REST query.
   -r RANK_LIMIT, --rank-limit RANK_LIMIT
                         This option limit the rank used by the tool for searching for proteomes.
 The given rank and all the superior ranks will be ignored.
 Look at the readme for more information (and a list of possible rank).
+  --minimal-nb-proteomes MINIMAL_NUMBER_PROTEOMES
+                        Choose the minimal number of proteomes to be selected by EsMeCaTa.
+If a taxon has less proteomes, it will be ignored and a higher taxonomic rank will be used.
+Default is 1.
 ````

 For each taxon in each taxonomic affiliations EsMeCaTa will use ete3 to find the corresponding taxon ID.
 Then it will search for proteomes associated with these taxon ID in the Uniprot Proteomes database.